 - Maintains a clean, safe and unobstructed workplace.

-Some of the Minimum Requirements are (but not limited to):
+Minimum Requirements are (but not limited to):

 - Licensed Clinical Social Worker (LCSW) California State License current and in good standing.